 What’s good for the environment is also good for a homeowners’ health and bottom line

 In a nutshell, Passive Houses are very well-sealed buildings that use minimal energy for heating and cooling, while still maintaining the highest level of comfort.
 They are “passive” because they do not need to actively use energy to keep temperature consistent.
-Instead, their unique blend of airtight construction and super insulation is so energy efficient that some estimates report that heating and cooling can be run on the same amount of power it takes to operate two hand-held hair dryers – about 90 percent less energy usage than traditional homes.
+Their unique blend of airtight construction and super insulation is so energy efficient that some estimates report that heating and cooling can be run on the same amount of power it takes to operate two hand-held hair dryers – about 90 percent less energy usage than traditional homes.
 Strategically-placed windows also allow maximum amounts of daylight to reduce the need to turn on artificial lights.

-Although created for homes, Passive House design has expanded to include larger projects such as multi-family apartment buildings and commercial structures.
+As well, although conceived for homes, Passive House design has expanded to include larger projects such as multi-family apartment buildings and commercial structures.

-“Most people look at vehicles on the road and factories billowing smoke, yet do not think that what they do in their own homes has a significant impact; well, it does,” writes Freshome , an online interior design and architecture magazine.
+“Most people look at vehicles on the road and factories billowing smoke, yet do not think that what they do in their own homes has a significant impact; well, it does,” writes Freshome, an online interior design and architecture magazine.
 “It’s glaringly obvious that there is going to be a bigger push in the future for homes which are far more efficient and conserve energy.”

 Passive House design conserves energy by constructing an airtight, highly insulated building that uses the sun and heat radiating off people and equipment to create the right indoor environment.
 It accomplishes this feat by implementing:

-- Super insulation – Walls are generally two or three times thicker than standard construction projects.
+- Super insulation – Walls in Passive Houses are generally two or three times thicker than standard construction projects.
 In temperate areas such as the Pacific Northwest, insulation may average between 12 and 14 inches, but colder climates such as Minnesota may reach 18 inches to achieve that perfect balance.
 Residents of Passive Houses say all this insulation leads to less noise filtering into their homes as well.

 - Airtight structure – Exacting procedures such as blower door testing must be performed to ensure that buildings exhibit the industry-leading leakage control necessary for Passive House certification.
 Special fog machines and infrared cameras are often used during construction to find the tiniest air leaks.
-Wall seams are treated with special tapes, gaskets and sealants to ensure they don’t fail over time and cause drafts.
+Wall seams are treated with special tapes, gaskets, and sealants to ensure they don’t fail over time and cause drafts.

 If everything is sealed so tight, won’t that lead to mold and poor air quality?

 There are also many health benefits to breathing fresh air indoors.
 Filters added to the HRVs and ERVs significantly reduce allergens and other pollutants that leak into less airtight homes.
 The constant flow of fresh air and careful ventilation of Passive Houses also combat the too-high levels of carbon dioxide that can affect indoor air quality.
-Researchers at the University of California Berkeleyrecently found that carbon dioxide can impair how well people think and work even at the low levels typically found in public school classrooms, crowded conference rooms, cars and planes.
+Researchers at the University of California Berkeley recently found that carbon dioxide can impair how well people think and work even at the low levels typically found in public school classrooms, crowded conference rooms, cars and planes.

 Passive House buildings typically cost about five to ten percent more than standard construction, with larger structures showing the smallest differences, according to research by the Passive House Institute US.
 Industry experts expect the gap to narrow as more large-scale window and door manufacturers introduce high-performance products.
 But proponents of this green design say the long-term savings far outweigh the initial costs.